 - The Company uses a regression model to forecast the level of monthly unbilled volumes.
 The model relies on the high degree of correlation between volumes and degree days. - 6.
-The change in unbilled volumes from December 2014 and December 2015 recognizes that at the end of any given year, a portion of volumes are captured in the current year that should reside in the previous year because billing does not reflect calendar months, and similarly, a portion of volumes are estimated in the following year that should reside in the current year.
+The change in unbilled volumes from December 2015 and December 2016 recognizes that at the end of any given year, a portion of volumes are billed in the current year that should reside in the previous year because billing cycles are not scheduled on calendar months, and similarly, a portion of volumes are estimated in the following year that should reside in the current year.
 To net out the effects of both with the least administrative burden, the change in unbilled volumes is recorded annually in the same fashion.